Wíwahokičhiyapi

 April 25, 2026 - February 7, 2026

-Wíwahokičhiyapi: They Promised Things to Each Other is an overview of treaties in this country with a focus on those that pertain to our region.
+Wíwahokičhiyapi: They Promised Things to Each Other provides an overview of treaties in the United States, with a focus on those connected to our region.
 This exhibition is developed in collaboration with the National Museum of the American Indian and the Smithsonian Institution Traveling Exhibition Service.
-Plains Art Museum partnered with Lakȟóta Archeologist Tyrel Iron Eyes and Giiwedinnong Treaty Museum’s Logan Monroe, Don Wendl, and Winona LaDuke.
-Our partners contributed research that informed and shaped the development of this exhibition.
+The Plains Art Museum partnered with Lakȟóta Archeologist Tyrel Iron Eyes and Giiwedinnong Treaty Museum’s Logan Monroe, Don Wendl, and Winona LaDuke.
+Their research and expertise informed and shaped the creation of this exhibition.
+Students from Concordia College’s Digital Design class designed a portion of the panels for this exhibit.

 Mikayla Patton, For Mom, 2023, Handmade paper, sweet grass dye, ash, india ink, beeswax, porcupine quills, and leather, 27 x 25 x 25 in.